icecave/chrono/README.md

 * [Interval](src/Interval/Interval.php): A span of time between two *Time Points*.
 Models the *Interval* concept.
 * [Month](src/Interval/Month.php): A one month time span.
 Models the *Interval* concept.
 * [Year](src/Interval/Year.php): A one year time span.
 Models the *Interval* concept.
-* [Duration](src/TimeSpan/Duration.php): A time span measured in seconds with no specified beginning or end.
+* [Duration](src/TimeSpan/Duration.php): A time span measured in seconds with no beginning or end.
 Models the *Time Span* concept.
 * [Period](src/TimeSpan/Period.php): A time span specified in component form (eg: 3 months, 4 days), models the *Time Span* concept.

 ## Examples